🧠 The problem: why LLMs forget everything

 Quarterly archiving

-Automatic MEMORY.md curation
+Automatic curation of MEMORY.md

-The 3-level rule
+The 3-tier rule

 | Level | Content | Retention | Action |